argoproj/argo-workflows/docs/environment-variables.md

 # Environment Variables

 This document outlines the set of environment variables that can be used to customize the behavior at different levels.

-These environment variables are typically added to test out experimental features and should not be needed by most users.
+⚠️ Environment variables are typically added to test out experimental features and should not be used by most users.
 Environment variables may be removed at any time.

 ## Controller